 The trekking group is depends on the number of persons but we normally take in 02-10 persons in a group.
 However, if you are in a bigger group of more than 10 persons, we can manage trekking accordingly.
 The maximum number 10 is the outcome of generally organized group treks.
 But, we are good at organizing treks for any group size you require.

 Besides the trekking group, we have our local staffs to assist you as well.
 Trekking does not just mean traveling around; it will be more rewarding if you can gain good bunch of information of the areas you travel.
 So, we provide you with guides for that and in order to assure easy travel experience, we have porters who would carry on your luggage.
 We will facilitate you with 1 porter between 2 trekkers.
 Our porter carry maximum of 20 kg weight.

-Our overnight stay would be on Tea Houses/lodges during Trekking of Tsum Valley.
+Our overnight stay would be on Tea Houses/lodges during Trekking of Everest Base Camp Trekking.
 Twin sharing comfortable beds and common bathroom will be provided.
 The place is clean and hygienic.
 However, if you require a single supplement accommodation, it can also be made available on request at an additional cost of US$ 40.
 But still you need to be aware that single supplement accommodation may not be available at all the places during your trek in Himalayas.

 We mostly serve fresh and hygienic food to let you experience typical Nepali food, special mountain foods and other cuisines including international cuisine like Indian, Tibetan, Italian, and Continental.
 You can always make your choices from the food menu available there.
 We will have breakfast and dinner at lodge/tea houses mostly whereas we will have the lunch on our way.